honix/Lire/README.md

 ```(+ 10 (* 25 2))```

 ## Run from source
-Before run VLE check that you dependencies ready
+Before run Lire check that you dependencies ready

 **Linux**